 - Parviainen et al. (2016, arXiv:1510.04988) Astronomy & Astrophysics, 585, A114.
 The reproduction scripts are available on GitHub.

 - Moravveji et al. (2016, arXiv:1509.08652).
 Monthly Notices of the Royal Astronomical Society, 455, L67.
 The reproduction information is available on Bitbucket.

 - Robitaille et al. (2012, arXiv:1208.4606) Astronomy & Astrophysics, 545, A39.
 The reproduction scripts are available on GitHub.

 Since there is no adopted/suggested standard yet, each follows a different method which is not exactly like this paper's reproduction pipeline.
 This is still a new concept and thus such different approaches are great to make the concept more robust.
 Besides the suggested style here, please have a look at these methods too and adopt your own style (what you find the best in each) and share it.

 Mohammad-reza Khellat and Alan Lefor kindly provided very useful comments during the creation of this reproduction system.
-Mosè Giordano, Gérard Massacrier, Ehsan Moravveji, and Paul Wilson (in alphabetical order) kindly informed me of other similar reproduction attempts.
+Mosè Giordano, Gérard Massacrier, Ehsan Moravveji, Peter Mitchell, and Paul Wilson (in alphabetical order) kindly informed me of some of the links mentioned here.